 We want to hear your voice, thoughts and reflections.
 What you have to say is very important to us and CJFHC can accommodate you by:

-- A nurse or social worker meeting you at your home or location of your choice;
+- meeting you at your home or a location of your choice;

 - You can call CJFHC and speak to one of our nurses and complete a questionnaire; or